 Bookings must be made by 20 January 2020.

 Cancellation and Refund Policy: 100% refund if canceled by 20 January, or in case of Government-issued Alert Level 3 or 4.

 Upon booking, we will provide you with all the information you’ll need for your day.

-Nadine Worley - is a renowned winemaker based in Marlborough and the founder of an organic wine brand, launching in 2021.
+Sarah Linklater is based in Marlborough and the founder of a family wine brand, Windrush Organic, launched in 2018.